 It is hard to separate science from medicine; in fact, medicine is science.
 However, medicine is also about people—their feelings, struggles and concerns.
 Humans are not pre-programmed robots that all face the same problems.
 Humans deserve sensitive and understanding physicians.
 Humans deserve doctors who are infinitely curious, constantly questioning new advents in medicine.
 They deserve someone who loves the challenge of problem solving and coming up with innovative individualized solutions.
 I want to be that physician.
 I want to be able to approach each case as a unique entity and incorporate my strengths into providing personalized care for my patients.
 Until that time, I may be found Friday mornings in the operating room, peering over shoulders, dreaming about the day I get to hold the drill.”

 You made it this far.
 Now, it’s time to write your personal statement!

 Ready to reuse your personal statement for scholarship applications?
-Sign up for Going Merry today for free to keep track of your scholarship applications and essays all in one place.
+Sign up for Going Merry today for free to keep track of your scholarship applications and essays.
 We’re your one-stop shop for scholarship searches and applications.